Adith-gowda/ChatWithFalcon/README.md

-# Falcon 7B Instruct Chatbot
+# ChatWithFalcon - Falcon 7B Instruct Chatbot

 Falcon 7B Instruct Chatbot is an advanced conversational AI designed to provide up-to-date answers using current data, overcoming limitations of older models like ChatGPT 3.5 ( Overcomed by ChatGPT-4o ).
 It integrates the Falcon 7B Instruct model and RAG model for knowledge retrieval and answering user queries based on real-time information.